Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Experiments

 \subsection{Magnetic susceptibility}

-Magnetic susceptibility and magnetization measurements were then performed further to understand the magnetism of \BTMO and \BTMO.
-Figs.~\ref{MTH}(a, b) shows the temperature-dependent ZFC and FC magnetic susceptibility data ($\rchi(T) = M/H$) whereas Figs.~\ref{MTH}(c, d) exhibits their inverse magnetic susceptibilities measured at $\mu_0H = 0.1$~T from 300~K to 2~K. Magnetic susceptibility data demonstrated Curie-Weiss-like behaviors at high temperatures, but $\rchi(T)$ were sharply increased below 43.72~K and 42.24~K for \BTMO and \BNMO respectively, according to $d\rchi(T)/dT$ [insets of Figs.~\ref{MTH}(a, b)].
-Below those temperatures, labeled as $T_{1}$, we observed large bifurcations in the ZFC and FC data, consistent with a hysteresis loop that was clearly seen in $M(H)$ [Figs.~\ref{MTH}(e - h)].
-As shown in Figs.~\ref{MTH}(g, h), the saturated magnetic moments at 2~K (1.32~$\mu_\textrm{B}$/f.u. for \BTMO, 1.53~$\mu_\textrm{B}$/f.u. for \BNMO) are were significantly smaller than those expected from a simple ferromagnetic state from the Mn trimer.
-These observations suggest that both compounds were likely to be ferrimagnetic at the base temperature~\cite{Cullity2008}.
-We found additional anomalies at 27.91~K and 23.52~K for \BTMO and \BNMO respectively, which were also visible in $d$($\rchi T$ [Fig.~\ref{HC_2}].
-The heat capacity data at 9~T suppressed both anomalies, indicating their magnetic origins.
+Magnetic susceptibility and magnetization measurements were then performed to understand the magnetism of \BTMO and \BNMO.
+Figures~\ref{MTH}(a) and \ref{MTH}(b) show the temperature-dependent ZFC and FC magnetic susceptibility data [$\rchi(T) = M/H$, where $M$ is the magnetization and $H$ is the applied magnetic field] measured at $H$ = 0.1 T from 300~K to 2~K, whereas Figs.~\ref{MTH}(c) and \ref{MTH}(d) exhibit their inverse magnetic susceptibilities.
+Magnetic susceptibility data demonstrated Curie-Weiss-like behaviors at high temperatures, but $\rchi(T)$ was sharply increased below 43.72~K and 42.42~K for \BTMO and \BNMO, respectively, consistent with the anomaly found in $d\rchi(T)/dT$ [insets of Figs.~\ref{MTH}(a) and \ref{MTH}(b)].
+Below those temperatures, labeled as $T_{1}$, we observed bifurcations in the ZFC and FC data, consistent with a hysteresis loop that was clearly seen in $M(H)$ [Figs.~\ref{MTH}(e)-\ref{MTH}(h)].
+As shown in Figs.~\ref{MTH}(g) and \ref{MTH}(h), the magnetic moments at 2~K with 7~T are 1.32~$\mu_\textrm{B}$/f.u. for \BTMO and 1.53~$\mu_\textrm{B}$/f.u. for \BNMO, suggesting that more measurements would be needed at higher magnetic fields.
+We found additional anomalies at 29.77~K and 23.5~K for \BTMO and \BNMO, respectively, which were also visible in $d$($\rchi T$)/$dT$ (Fig.~\ref{HC_2}).
+In the heat capacity data at 9~T, both anomalies are suppressed, indicating their magnetic origins.

-Heat capacity data of magnetic insulators typically consist of a phononic (C$_\textrm{ph}$) and a magnetic part (C$_\textrm{mag}$).
-A typical way to separate these parts is to subtract the heat capacity data of a nonmagnetic compound having the same structure.
-However, in the absence of such a magnetic analog, we fitted our heat capacity data with the Debye-Einstein model~\cite{Kittel2004, Caslin2014, Sebastian2021}, a phenomenological approach to capture the primary characteristic of the complex lattice dynamics.
+Heat capacity data of magnetic insulators typically consist of a phononic (C$_\textrm{ph}$) and magnetic part (C$_\textrm{mag}$).
+A normal way to separate these parts is to subtract the heat capacity data of a nonmagnetic compound having the same crystal structure.
+However, in the absence of such a nonmagnetic analog, we fitted our heat capacity data with the Debye-Einstein model~\cite{Kittel2004, Caslin2014, Sebastian2021}, a phenomenological approach to capture the primary characteristic of the complex lattice dynamics.
 To estimate the lattice contribution, we used a combined model with one Debye term and two Einstein terms, as given by